MattDierick/RTD-NGINX-App-Protect-UDF/source/class5/module2/lab4/lab4.rst

 Step 6 - Check logs in Kibana
 #############################

-In this module, we will check the logs in ELK (Elastic, Logstash, Kibana)
+In this lab, we will check the logs in ELK (Elastic, Logstash, Kibana)

 **Check how logs are sent and how to set the destination syslog server**